mtzaquia/continuum/docs/invalidation.md

 }
 ```

 The event values are intentionally ignored.
-Their arrival means the bucket's
+Their arrival always performs
+`reset(including: .localSources)`, not memory-only `reset()`: memory and
+pagination reset immediately, then each writable `LocalSource` receives `nil`.
+This prevents the next `.cached` load from resurrecting the invalid snapshot.
+`InvalidationSignal` has no reset-depth parameter; consume the event yourself
+and call `reset()` if it should forget memory while retaining local data.
+Any
-snapshot is no longer valid.
-Any number of invalidation signals can be declared.
+number of invalidation signals can be declared.

 An unpartitioned bucket starts each observation when it is created and cancels
 it when released.
 A sequence that finishes stops observing normally.
 A sequence